Lutte Internationale: Rise and fall of Le Merveille Masquee

 In the mid-1980s, Lutte Internationale attempted to develop a local wrestler that they could turn into a major star.
-The promoters began grooming one of Edouard Carpentier's top students, Luc Poirier, for this role.
+The promoters began grooming one of Edouard Carpentier's top students, Luc Poirier (Rambo and later Sniper in the WWF), for this role.
 Though he lacked in-ring experience, Poirier had a muscular build that was very much in vogue during the 1980s wrestling boom.
 Lutte decided to revive Eddie Quinn's popular "Le Merveille Masquee" (Masked Marvel) gimmick as a vehicle to introduce Poirier to the fans.
 The plan was for him to wrestle for a few months before being unmasked and then compete under his own name as an established star.
 Poirier was successful in limited television appearances and his distinct look set him apart from average preliminary wrestlers.
-His performance failed to improve as time went on, however, and rumors soon began that the young wrestler was lazy and unmotivated in training sessions.
+His performance failed to improve as time went on.
 As the promoters began to question Poirier's motivation to pro wrestling, fan support for Le Merveille Masquee began to wane.
 In October 1984, the masked wrestler became a heel and started wrestling as The Mercenary.
 This too failed to interest fans and The Mercenary was unmasked by Gino Brito at the end of the month.
 Poirier had a brief tryout with the WWF during its Quebec invasion before disappearing from Canada altogether.
-He spent the next ten years wrestling overseas before resurfacing in the WWF as part of The Truth Commission.
-Given Lutte's significant investment, the Poirier project is considered "one of the biggest flops in Quebec wrestling history".
+He successfully spent the next twelve years wrestling in Europe where he became the CWA world heavyweight champion while working for Otto Wanz.
+He resurfaced in the WWF as part of The Truth Commission.